2011 Copa América

 Uruguay won the tournament after defeating Paraguay 3–0 in the final, giving them a record 15th Copa América title and their first since 1995.
 Paraguay, as the tournament runner-up, earned the Copa Bolivia; Paraguay's performance was noteworthy, as they were able to reach the finals without winning a single game in the tournament; their success in the final stages was achieved by the way of penalty shoot-outs.
 Brazil were the defending champions but were eliminated by Paraguay in the quarter-finals after failing to convert any of the penalties.
 As the tournament champion, Uruguay earned the right to represent CONMEBOL in the 2013 FIFA Confederations Cup, held in Brazil.
-Peru finished third after defeating Venezuela 4–1 in the third-place match.
+Despite losing to Peru 4–1 in the third-place match, Venezuela had their best ever performance in the tournament.

 Competing nations

 Both Japan and Mexico were invited to join the CONMEBOL nations in the tournament.
 Following a proposal by UEFA regarding national teams competing in tournaments organised by confederations different from their own, it was reported on 23 November 2009 that the two countries might not be able to take part in the 2011 Copa América.
 However, on 31 March 2010, CONCACAF confirmed that Mexico would be allowed to send their 2012 U-23 Olympic Team, supplemented with five over-age players.
 In addition to Mexico sending a weaker team than those teams sent in previous participations, eight of the Mexican players originally called to play the Copa America 2011 were suspended because of indiscipline one week before the competition started.

 Japan's participation was in doubt after the 2011 Tōhoku earthquake and tsunami, but the Japan Football Association confirmed on 16 March 2011 that they would participate.
 However, the Japanese FA later withdrew from the tournament on 4 April 2011 citing scheduling conflict with rescheduled J. League matches.
 Following a meeting with the leadership of the Argentine Football Association, the Japanese FA decided to hold off on their final decision until 15 April.
 The Japanese FA later announced on 14 April that they would compete in the competition using mainly European based players.
 The Japanese FA withdrew their team again on 16 May citing difficulties with European clubs in releasing Japanese players.
 On the next day, CONMEBOL sent a formal invitation letter to the Costa Rican Football Federation inviting Costa Rica as replacement.
 Costa Rica accepted the invitation later that day.

 The following twelve teams, shown with pre-tournament FIFA World Rankings, played in the tournament: